 Recovery from homonymous hemianopsia depends on what caused the condition and how badly the brain is injured.

 Chances for a complete recovery are small if the cause is a stroke, particularly if the brain injury is severe.
 Any recovery that does occur is most likely to begin soon after the stroke, with virtually all improvement taking place within a 12- to 18-month period.

-If the underlying cause is not a stroke, the chances for recovery depend on the ability of treatment to correct the underlying condition, and on the specifics of each person’s case.
+If the underlying cause isn't a stroke, the chances for recovery depend on the ability of treatment to correct the underlying condition, and on the specifics of each case.